 The leading-order correction to the dispersion is then given by

-which is of order $\mathrm{O}(\delta^2)$.
+which is of the order $\mathrm{O}(\delta^2)$.
 The proportionality constant $C(\textbf{k}_{||})$ governs the imaginary part of the resonant mode, analogous to equation~(\ref{eq:C_q}) for the 1D case.

 The inset of the upper panel of figure~\ref{fig:2D} illustrates an example: a square lattice consisting of cylinders embedded in a background medium.
 During the perturbation process, the spatial average of the permittivity, $\overline{\epsilon}$, is held constant.
 The perturbation, with strength $\delta$ singled out, is defined such that $\varepsilon(\mathbf{r}_\parallel) = -1$ outside the cylinders and $\varepsilon(\mathbf{r}_\parallel) = (a^2 - \pi r_0^2)/(\pi r_0^2)$ inside, where $a$ is the lattice period and $r_0$ is the cylinder radius.
 The corresponding reciprocal lattice of the 2D square lattice in the extended zone scheme is also shown.
-For example, the equivalent $\Gamma'$ points in the second BZ are located at $\mathbf{k} = (\pm 2\pi/a, 0)$ and $\mathbf{k} = (0, \pm 2\pi/a)$.
-The folded bands, shown in figure~\ref{fig:2D}(a), include only those possessing mirror symmetry $\sigma_v = 1$.
-The polarization index $\sigma$ is replaced by the more concrete labels ``TE" or ``TM".
-These bands can interact with one another, consistent with the preceding analysis of the mirror symmetry $\sigma_v$ characterizing the perturbed bulk Bloch waves that dominate them.
-Figure~\ref{fig:2D}(b) presents the imaginary part of the TM$_0^{({-1},0)}$ band as the perturbation strength $\delta$ varies.
-As $\delta \rightarrow 0$, the zeroes of $\omega^{\prime\prime}$ approaches the fixed point predicted by theory, corresponding to $\mathrm{Im}(C) = 0$ in equation~(\ref{eq:C_q in 2D}).
+For example, the equivalent $\Gamma'$ points in the second BZ are located at $\mathbf{k} = (\pm 2\pi/a, 0)$ and $\mathbf{k} = (0, \pm 2\pi/a)$, respectively.
+The folded bands, shown in figure~\ref{fig:2D}(a), include only those possessing the mirror symmetry $\sigma_v = 1$.
+The polarisation index $\sigma$ is replaced by the more concrete label `TE' or `TM'.
+These bands can interact with one another, consistent with the preceding analysis of the mirror symmetry $\sigma_v$ characterising the perturbed bulk Bloch waves that dominate them.
+Figure~\ref{fig:2D}(b) presents the imaginary part of the TM$_0^{({-1},0)}$ band under variation in the perturbation strength $\delta$.
+As $\delta \rightarrow 0$, the zeroes of $\omega^{\prime\prime}$ approach the fixed point predicted theoretically, corresponding to $\mathrm{Im}(C) = 0$ in equation~(\ref{eq:C_q in 2D}).